Queensland:

 Aboriginal & Torres Strait Islander crisis support line 13YARN

-QLife 3pm - Midnight 7 days
+QLife 3 pm - 9 pm 7 days

-phone: 1800 184 527
+- phone: 1800 184 527

 On YourCrew:

 Keep checking in with your Crew and letting them know how you are going.
-It can be a quick emoji or a photo and/or a written piece - as long, or short, as you want.
+It can be a quick emoji or a photo and/or a written piece - as long or short as you want.

 If you are in a bad space: